Leszek Balcerowicz: Balcerowicz Plan

 Polish economist Tadeusz Kowalik argues that Balcerowicz's reforms were a failure, stating that the good economic performance of Poland in comparison to other post-communist Poland was caused by much better initial economic conditions.
 Kowalik accuses Balcerowicz of squandering a unique opportunity of creating a fair and egalitarian socio-economic system, instead creating a system "whose trademarks became mass and permanent unemployment, for many years the highest in Central Europe and then the highest in the EU; one of the highest income disparities; the dismantling of the welfare state.
 Added to this was the breaking down of workers' negotiating power.
 The shock operation meant consenting to the introduction of the worst variety of capitalism into Poland."

 Balcerowicz was also criticised by Polish economist and former Finance Minister Grzegorz Kołodko, who described Balcerowicz Plan as "shock without therapy".
 Kołodko notes that Balcerowicz promised only a slight increase in unemployment and poverty, while in reality Polish GDP fell by 20% and rendered millions of Poles unemployed.
 According to Kołodko, "Balcerowicz is praised only by people from the same camp as him - representatives of Polish neoliberalism".
 Kołodko notes the excessive scale of reductions in household incomes (including real wages), as after two months of the reforms, real wages in Poland fell by over 40%.
 He also adds that since the reforms resulted in the industrial production falling by over 30%, that cost alone makes the reform impossible to be regarded as successful, regardless the future stabilisation.
 Lastly, Kołodko believes that Balcerowicz acted irrationally, as the plan did not manage to eliminate inefficient companies, but instead blindly discriminated against state-owned companies, denying them investment loans and granting them to private companies instead, regardless of their economic performance.
 Kołodko concludes that the Balcerowicz Plan was "creative destruction".

+It is worth noting, however, that in 1990, Poland's GDP per capita sat at just 38% of the EU average.
+By the mid-2020s, it climbed to roughly 85% of the EU average, catching up at a speed unseen in other post-communist transitions.
+And since joining the European Union in 2004, Poland has averaged annual GDP growth of about 3.8%, more than double the broader EU average of roughly 1.8%.
+The market friendly reforms of the Balcerowicz Plan were, arguably, a key contributor to the subsequent exceptional performance of the Polish economy.